MFR6340/theenglishextension.org/resources/Lexile measures.md

 It is not a perfect system, and there are some scores that leave the head scratching, but it does give a quantitative basis to help determine if a book is appropriate for a reader.

 ### Grade Level Table
 This table reflects 50th percentile rank (PR) and 90th percentile rank (PR) norms for end of year.
-(Data is provided by Lexile.com.
-Generated 26.
+(Data generated 26.
 January 2023)
 |Grade|50 PR|90 PR|
 |--|--|--|
 |K|BR160L|150L|